 Fellowships and traineeships vary considerably, each with its own set of guidelines and restrictions set by the funding agency.
 WSU offers fellowships and traineeships through the Graduate School and academic departments as well as other external agencies.
 Graduate fellows who meet all eligibility criteria outlined here will be appointed through their respective academic departments.

 Some fellowship awards fall short of meeting a graduate fellow’s educational expenses.
 The Ph.D.
 Fellowship Tuition Support Program (pdf) allows eligible students to receive support from the Graduate School to augment their fellowship award by providing a supplemental tuition waiver support.

 The Non-service Payment Form authorizes disbursements to individuals who are not obligated to provide services to WSU in exchange for the payments.
 Please see the Business Policies & Procedures Manual 30.30 for more information.

 Deposit and Tax Information

-WSU does not withhold federal income taxes on fellowships and traineeships, and this income will not be reported on an annual 1099 IRS Form.
-However, graduate fellows who are US citizens and resident aliens are responsible for paying all income taxes that may become due as a consequence of receiving graduate fellowship stipend payments.
+WSU does not withhold federal income taxes on fellowships and traineeships, and will not report it on an annual 1099 IRS Form.
+Graduate fellows who are US citizens and resident aliens are responsible for paying all income taxes that may become due as a consequence of receiving graduate fellowship stipend payments.
 It is the student's responsibility to understand the federal and state income tax implications of receiving a fellowship.

-International students can find more information regarding their tax liability within the Office of International Students and Scholar Tax Information website.
+International students can find more information regarding their tax liability within the Office of International Students and Scholar Information website.